 The delay between the Emancipation Proclamation and the freedom celebrated on Juneteenth reveals that emancipation from slavery was a protracted process, experienced unevenly across the United States.
 It also shows that the end of slavery was not as the result of a single act or declaration, but a movement which gathered its strength through the force of collective action before, during, and after the Civil War.
 Juneteenth is the commemoration of a profound, nation-altering event—the end of slavery—but it is also the celebration of the process of liberation.
 As such, it provides us with the opportunity to plan for new emancipatory interventions that can disrupt the historic effects of slavery, racial discrimination, and the denial of freedom that continue to impact society today.

-To learn more about Juneteenth, see this exhibit: Celebrating Juneteenth: Historical and Contemporary Resources.
+To learn more about Juneteenth, see this Resource for Understanding: Celebrating Juneteenth: Historical and Contemporary Resources.

 Black Lives Matter Art and signs during the 2020 Juneteenth Celebration on Black Lives Matter Plaza in Washington, D.C.
 (Photo Credit: Highsmith, Carol M., 1946-) From Library of Congress.